braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 The group call will record a [custom attribute]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_attributes/) with the name `ab_segment_group_<groupId>`, where `groupId` is the group's ID in the method's parameters.
 For example, if the group's ID is `1234`, then the custom attribute name will be `ab_segment_group_1234`.
 The value of the custom attribute will be set to `true`.

-In the [web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile-1) and [cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the group event type is a default trigger for the update user profile action; however, this mapping can be customized.
-In addition, a group call can be used to trigger custom actions.
+In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile-1) and [cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the group event type is a default trigger for the update user profile action; however, this mapping can be customized.
+In addition, a group call can be used to trigger custom Actions.

 {% endtab %}
 {% tab Page %}